artshumrc/search-hackathon/Corpus_Enrichment/corpus_group_description.md

 Other groups to consult
 =======================

-Research Exploration (for useful metadata to acquire, in order to make robust search f
+Research Exploration: for useful metadata to acquire, in order to make robust search filters

-filters)

 Search Development

-Data Visualization and Analytic Tools: Your metadata will provide the basis for their
+Data Visualization and Analytic Tools: Your metadata will provide the basis for their tools

-tools